 - Take advantage of coupons.

-- Bonus: Watch out for romance scams that can steal you money!
+- Bonus: Watch out for romance scams that can steal your money!

-So if you’ve ever wondered how Clark saves on Valentine’s Day, here are his tips!
+If you’ve ever wondered how money expert Clark Howard saves on Valentine’s Day, here are his tips!

-Clark gets his wife flowers from Costco 10 days before Valentine’s Day before prices spike and spends $16.99 on a dozen.
-Another great option is Aldi — you can get a single red rose for $1.08!
+Clark gets his wife flowers from Costco ten days before Valentine’s Day before prices spike.
+Another great option is Aldi: You can get a single red rose for an incredibly cheap price!
 Nurseries can cut flowers at good prices too.

 Another thing Clark recommends is to buy your Valentine’s Day candy the day after Valentine’s — you’ll save up to 75%!